reimagined/resolve/docs/advanced-techniques.md

 - SSR renderer (server only, with peer dependencies with client, like `styled-components`)
 - the client application with UI (browser only)

 All of these chunks are used by the target application.
 Some chunks can be included by other chunks.
-E.g., client includes the view-model projection chunk to automatically generate Redux reducers.
+E.g., the client includes the view-model projection chunk to automatically generate Redux reducers.

 In a cloud/serverless environment, chunks like read-model projection & resolvers, SSR renderer, API handlers and rest business-logic are distributed to appropriate cloud executors.